AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-13.md

 - **[Iceberg Lakehouse Engineering Video Playlist](https://youtube.com/playlist?list=PLsLAVBjQJO0p0Yq1fLkoHvt2lEJj5pcYe&si=WTSnqjXZv6Glkc3y)**
 - **[Ultimate Apache Iceberg Resource Guide](https://medium.com/data-engineering-with-dremio/ultimate-directory-of-apache-iceberg-resources-e3e02efac62e)**

 As data volumes increase and workflows grow more interconnected, the ability to build scalable data pipelines becomes essential.
-It's not enough for a pipeline to work—it needs to keep working as data grows from gigabytes to terabytes, as new sources are added, and as more users rely on the output for decision-making.
+It's not enough for a pipeline to work - it needs to keep working as data grows from gigabytes to terabytes, as new sources are added, and as more users rely on the output for decision-making.

 In this post, we’ll explore what makes a pipeline scalable, the principles behind designing for growth, and the tools and patterns that data engineers use to manage complexity at scale.